Expressions metadata

 When to copy metadata?

-The metadata should be preserved with all Clone
+The metadata should be preserved with all Clone operations.
+Otherwise, no

 metadata "propagation" should be done.
 In particular, the metadata should not